masternodeh/0-docs/docs/relay/relaylaunch.md

 ### Relay at the center of DeFi

 With many different live operational chains (+ new ones coming up, like DOT, ADA) where dApps are being developped (like DEXes for example), there is a need to move assets from chain to chain: Interoperability is paramount to solving the issue of fragmented liquidity accross chains.
-Arbitrage opportunities as wekll will become seamless and price can be constantly balanced on all of the popular chains.
+Arbitrage opportunities as well will become seamless and price can be constantly balanced on all of the popular chains.

 <img alt="Picture" src={useBaseUrl('/img/relaylaunch-interoperability.jpg')} />